 Fairy tales are all the range for adults right now.
 Have you seen all the TV versions?
 Well fractured fairy tales are so much more than hip.
 They are great teaching tools about point of view, characterization, and of course alternate endings.
 They are also just really fun to read.
 This list like all of our book lists include affiliate links.

-The Princess and the Pizza by Mary Jane and Herb Auch is really a cute re telling of the classic Princess and the Pea.
+The Princess and the Pizza by Mary Jane and Herm Auch is really a cute re-telling of the classic Princess and the Pea.
 They have modernized it and made it a little more feminist in the process, exactly my kind of book.
-The text is a little long for toddlers but my son sat through about half before wanting to go back and look at the illustration of the horse on the first page.
+The text is a little long for toddlers.
+My son sat through about half before wanting to go back and look at the illustration of the horse on the first page.
 The message is sweet, saying that a woman doesn’t need a man or marriage to attain her goals!
 Beware though it will make you crave pizza.

-The Three Little Fish And The Big Bad Sharkby Ken Geist is a underwater version of The Three Little Pigs with fish and a mean old shark.
+The Three Little Fish And The Big Bad Shark by Ken Geist is a underwater version of The Three Little Pigs with fish and a mean old shark.
 If you remember in the original the first two pigs are eaten and the third tricks the wolf into being cooked.
 No fish are eaten and the shark doesn’t die either.
-Their seaweed and sandcastle houses do get demolished but in the end all three fish make it through and the shark’s teeth all fall out leaving him unable to chomp the little fish.
+Their seaweed and sandcastle houses do get demolished but in the end all three fish make it through.
+The shark’s teeth all fall out, leaving him unable to chomp the little fish.

-The Three Little Tamalesby Eric A. Kimmel is another Three Little Pig redo with a Tex- Mex flavor.
-In this story there is a wolf but no pigs, instead you get tamales.
-I loved that the third house was made our of a cactus and that after surviving the wolf the three tamales partied with runaway tortillas.
+The Three Little Tamales by Eric A. Kimmel is another Three Little Pig redo with a Tex- Mex flavor.
+In this story, there is a wolf but no pigs, instead you get tamales.
+I loved that a cactus stands in for the third house and that after surviving the wolf, the three tamales partied with runaway tortillas.
 The novelty of the new characters will bring this old tale back to life for your kids as well as make you seriously crave good Tex-Mex.

 Cinderella’s Rat by Susan Meddaugh isn’t a retelling of Cinderella so much as a little side story readers probably have never heard before, I know I hadn’t.
-A pair of rats are caught by Cinderella’s fairy godmother and one is turned into a footman for her coach.
+Cinderella’s fairy godmother catches a pair of rats and turns one into a footman for her coach.
 The other remains a rat but after dropping Cinderella off at the ball they both go in search of a wizard to turn her into a girl.
 There are a few bumps a long the way that will have your kids giggling for sure but they succeed.
 Of course we all know that the fairy god mother’s spell only lasts until midnight…too bad the rats didn’t.
 See how it all ends for yourself.
 I like this book and it’s a great intro into writing projects about minor characters and their untold narratives.

 Santa Claus and the Three Bears by Maria Modugno is a holiday version of Goldilocks and The Three Bears with Santa standing in for Goldilocks and a family of polar bears instead of grizzlies.
 I really liked this book.
 It doesn’t stray too far from the original other than the character substitutions but the changes are delightful as are the illustrations.
 This book will have you and your children reaching for hot cocoa and candy canes!

-The Three Horrid Little Pigsby Liz Pichon was a great read!
+The Three Horrid Little Pigsby Liz Pichon was a great fractured fairy tales read!
 No big bad wolf, just a bunch of rude horrid little pigs!
-Unlike in the traditional telling of this story no one gets eaten in this book.
+Unlike the traditional telling of this story, the wolf doesn’t eat anyone in this book.
 The wolf is a friendly builder and even the lazy pigs learn their lesson.
-The illustrations are bright, fun and my three year old loved them.
+The illustrations are bright, fun and my three-year-old loved them.

 Tell the Truth, B.B.
 Wolf by Judy Sierra is a story about forgiveness and restitution.
 In this book B.B.
-Wolf is asked to tell his side of things at the library many years after the fact.
+Wolf tells his side of things at the library many years after the fact.
 His story isn’t exactly true and other library guests including the three little pigs heckle him until he admits his guilt and asks for forgiveness.
 It’s a really cute book with some wonderful vocabulary words and great illustrations.

 The Giant and the Beanstalk by Diane Stanley is about the giant in Jack and The Beanstalk and how he isn’t like all the other giants at all.
 This giant is kind and gentle and doesn’t do very well in giant school because he is anything but fierce.
-When he chases Jack down the beanstalk it isn’t to harm him but rather to get his hen back because he loves her not her golden eggs.
-On his quest to find Jack and get his hen back he meets many other Jacks from traditional nursery rhymes a long the way.
+When he chases Jack down the beanstalk, it isn’t to harm him.
+Rather he wants his hen back because he loves her not her golden eggs.
+On his quest to find Jack and get his hen back, he meets many other Jacks from traditional nursery rhymes along the way.
 I never realized how many Jacks there are in nursery rhymes until read this book .
-This is a great story about not judging a book by it’s cover.
+This is a great story about not judging a book by its cover.

-Falling For Rapunzel by Leah Wilcox is snort worthy.
-Yes this book is so funny the kids will be laughing hysterically and learning all about rhyming at the same time.
+Falling For Rapunzel by Leah Wilcox is a snort-worthy fractured fairy tales version of Rapunzel.
+Yes, this book is so funny the kids will be laughing hysterically and learning all about rhyming at the same time.
 Rapunzel is having a hard time hearing exactly what Prince Charming is asking her to throw down from her tower and hilarity ensues.
 Kids will love anticipating what she will throw down next.
-I won’t ruin the ending but trust me it’s hilarious and kids familiar with the traditional version will love telling you how this one is different.
+I won’t ruin the ending but trust me it’s hilarious.
+Kids familiar with the traditional version will love telling you how this one is different.
 The illustrations by Lydia Monks add to the humor perfectly!

-Goldilocks and the Three Dinosaurs: As Retold by Mo Willemsby Mo Willems is a funny prehistoric spin on the classic Goldilocks and The Three Bears.
-There are so many funny details in this book that it’s as much for the adults reading it to their children as it is for the kids.
+Goldilocks and the Three Dinosaurs: As Retold by Mo Willems is a funny prehistoric spin on the classic Goldilocks and The Three Bears.
+There are so many fun details in this book.
+It’s as much for the adults reading it to their children as it is for the kids.
 The humor is mostly dry but plentiful and the story itself is engaging as all Willems stories are.
-If you aren’t familiar with this author you need to grab this and a handful of his other titles from the library asap.
+If you aren’t familiar with this author, you need to grab a handful of his titles from the library asap.

 The Three Pigs by David Wiesner is the most creative of all these fantastic books.
-In this book the three little pigs escape the wolf by escaping the story itself and being blown right off the page.
+In this book, the three little pigs escape the wolf by escaping the story itself.
 They test out other pages and pick up a dragon and cat (complete with fiddle) but ultimately want to return home.
-Together they face and beat the wolf and settle into the brick home of the third pig together with the dragon and cat.
+Together, they face and beat the wolf and settle into the brick home of the third pig.
+Of course, bringing the dragon and cat.
 The illustrations will delight you.
-The perspective and imagination in this book is stunning and well worth many many readings.
+The perspective and imagination in this book are stunning and well worth many many readings.